-The garter snake, Thamnophis, is a relatively common snake found throughout Central and North America.
-These snakes have great versatility and can thrive in most areas without any issue.
+The garter snake is a relatively common snake found throughout Central and North America.
+These snakes have great versatility and can thrive in most areas without any issues.
 Garter snakes are considered quite docile but may coil and strike if threatened.
-Due to having extremely small teeth, this strike is not considered truly dangerous to humans.
+Due to having extremely small teeth, such a strike is not considered truly dangerous to humans.

-Pet owners are indecisive on their feelings about garter snakes as pets.
-These snakes do have venom that is considered non-lethal to humans.
-This leaves certain pet owners weary of keeping them in their care.
+Pet owners are indecisive about their feelings about garter snakes as pets.
+These snakes do have venom, but it is considered non-lethal to humans.
+Still, this leaves certain pet owners wary of keeping them in their care.
 Garter snakes also emit musk or feces at times when being handled.
 Due to their challenges, it’s often better for seasoned snake owners to handle these snakes.

 6. Water Snake

-Water snakes, Nerodia, are misunderstood snakes.
-Due to their ability to dwell in the water, often these snakes are confused with the water moccasin or cottonmouth.
-The common water snake, however, is completely harmless, non-venomous, and barely leaves a scratch when they bite.
+Water snakes are misunderstood snakes.
+Due to their tendency to dwell in the water, these snakes are often confused with the water moccasin or cottonmouth.
+The common water snake, however, is completely harmless and non-venomous and barely leaves a scratch when they bite.

 7. Rat Snake

-The rat snake does have teeth but finds its way onto this list due to the lack of damage these teeth inflict.
+The rat snake does have teeth but finds their way onto this list due to the lack of damage that these teeth inflict.
 Due to their size, the teeth of the rat snake barely graze the skin.
-In most instances, if you’re bitten by a rat snake it will appear like several scratches on the skin.
+In most instances, if you’re bitten by a rat snake, it will appear like several scratches on the skin.

-The rat snake, Elaphe, is common in North America.
+The rat snake is common in North America.
 Like other snakes, they can unhinge their jaws to eat their favorite prey, rats.
-The small, needle-like teeth help them in the process by helping pull their prey in for digestion.
+Their small, needle-like teeth help them in the process by helping pull their prey in for digestion.
 As constrictors, rat snakes do not need teeth or fangs to kill their prey.
-Due to their easy-care, rat snakes are a favorite pet for snake enthusiasts.
+Due to their easy care, rat snakes are favorite pets for snake enthusiasts.

 Are Snakes Without Teeth the Best Pets?

 Although finding a snake in the world without teeth is a bit difficult, they are out there.
-For people who are anxious to bring a snake into their home, snakes without teeth are a great starting point.
-This is especially true if you are new to the world of pet ownership.
-These snakes can often be considered the most docile and easiest to assimilate when it comes to human interaction.
+For people who are anxious about bringing a snake into their home, snakes without teeth are a great starting point.
+This is especially true if you are new to the world of snake ownership.
+Such snakes can often be considered the most docile and easiest to assimilate when it comes to human interaction.

 - You may also be interested in: 10 Snakes Found in Kansas